dma-ais/AisView/README.md

 > mvn clean install

 Unless you already have AisStore setup.
 The easiest way to get started is by using a freely available AIS stream.

-Start up AisView by specifying the AisSources to listen to, for example the freely available hd-sf.com:9009
+Start up AisView by specifying the AisSources to listen to as parameters.
+Here we are using the freely available hd-sf.com:9009
 > java -jar target/ais-view-0.1-SNAPSHOT.jar free=hd-sf.com:9009